michaeljclark/riscv-gnu-toolchain/docker-build/README.md

 ### Creating CentOS packages for the Newlib and Linux toolchains:

-Execute the current commands from the `riscv-gnu-toolchain` top-level directory:
+Execute these commands from the `riscv-gnu-toolchain` top-level directory:

 ```
 docker build -f docker-build/Dockerfile.centos -t toolchain-centos docker-build/